Florida Documentary Stamp Tax

 • A document that transfers property between spouses (certain exemptions may apply — see Examples of Documents Generally Not Subject to Tax)

-• Agreement/Contract for Deed
+• Agreement/contract for deed

 • A document that transfers a mobile home as real property